Wild dog management

 Goal 4 - Ensure good governance for management of wild dogs across South Australia

-Find out about Primary Industries and Regions SA programs:
+Primary Industries and Regions SA offers additional Wild Dog programs.

 Biosecurity SA (a division of Primary Industries and Regions SA) conducts an aerial baiting program to augment Biteback’s ground baiting program.
 The Dog Fence Board administers the dog fence

 For more information contact: